 GRC tooling is implemented to support the RM process by giving guidance and insight into the key risk indicators, risk tolerance levels, boundaries and actions and remediation plans to mitigate risks.
 The availability, adequacy and quality of data and IT systems is important in order to ensure that correct figures are reported and risk mitigating measures can be taken in time.
 It is important to establish under which conditions the management information that is submitted to the risk committees has been prepared and which quality safeguards were applied in the process of creating this information.
-This allows the risk committees to ascertain whether the information is sufficient to base further decisions. upon.
+This allows the risk committees to ascertain whether the information is sufficient to base further decisions upon.

 a.s.r. has a Data Governance and Quality policy in place to support the availability of correct management information.
 This policy is evaluated on an annual basis and revised at least every three years to keep the standards in line with the latest developments on information management.
+With the adoption of the Aegon partial internal model a.s.r. explores the added value of implementing (part) of the Aegon Data governance and Quality policy into its own framework.
 The quality of the information is reviewed based on the following aspects, based on Solvency II: